-Once a day, have a brief question and discussion time, or a writing response.
+Once a day, have a brief question and discussion time or a written response.
 Questions can be about anything you wish.
-Have a daily question of the day posted for students to answer and discuss them together.
-Ask things like how are we thankful for the things we have and what we can do?
+Have a daily question of the day posted for students to answer and discuss them.
+Ask how we are thankful for the things we have and what we can do.
 Students can also take turns asking the questions or use the Daily Questions on Gratefulness.org for discussion ideas.

 5. Thank Those Who are Invested in Them

-Many classrooms and schools are supported by local groups, businesses, and others in the community.
+Local groups, businesses, and others in the community support many classrooms and schools.
 Teach your students about how the involvement of others helps them to succeed in class.
-Maybe they can do something to show gratitude to the school’s PTA or even just parents who may volunteer their time within the classroom each week.
+Maybe they can do something to show gratitude to the school’s PTA or even just parents who may volunteer their time in the classroom each week.
 A thank you letter from the class would go a long way!

 6. Read Books about Gratitude

-There are many fiction and nonfiction books that can be used to encourage gratefulness in your students.
-One that I really like to read with my class is The Thankful Book by Todd Parr.
+Many fiction and nonfiction books can be used to encourage gratefulness in your students.
+One that I like to read with my class is The Thankful Book by Todd Parr.
 This book has lots of simple ideas kids can relate to.

-I’m including a free writing activity below that you can use to go along with the book!
-Encourage children to share and draw their own things they are thankful for.
-Allow students to share their ideas with the class.
+Encourage children to write and draw about what they are thankful for.
+Then, have students share their ideas with the class.

 Try the Free Gratitude Resources